A new poll shows that Arizonans agree on this iconic park more than just about anything else.

 Good thing our politicians are not running against the Grand Canyon in the next election.

 But even forgetting about the 4% of respondents who weren’t sure how they felt about Arizona’s most famous national park (really?), there is still that puzzling 2% who find it downright unfavorable.

 What possible reasons would anyone have for holding an unfavorable opinion of our state’s incredible natural wonder?
 The Fox television news Phoenix affiliate KSAZ took to the streets to find out and eventually found two people with negative views.

-The first complainant expressed concern that the canyon is inaccessible for people with disabilities—though, in fact, facilities in the park, including the lodges, are very accessible.
+The first complainant expressed concern that the canyon is inaccessible for people with disabilities.

 The second negative response still has me shaking my head.
 “I’m not really into anything natural in the United States, like the parks,” said one man, who wanted to remain anonymous.
 “I don’t even go to Disneyland or Disney World.”